-- Variable lagoon conditions, including highly variable water surface elevation changes caused by mechanical breaching, chronic poor water quality (especially in the fall), and predation by birds and striped bass. - Barriers or seasonal impediments to juvenile and smolt emigration, such as intermittent periods of low flow below the Narrows during the normal spring outmigration. - Spring flow variability such as low-flow conditions that could dewater redds prematurely or high flows that could either deposit sediment over redds or completely wash them out. - Occasionally elevated fall temperature and hydrogen sulfide levels below LPD, and the recent large landslide into LPR that affects the outlet works. - The potential for enhanced predation on smolts and YOY migrating through the sediment field above LPD. - Invasive species: striped bass have recently (2015) started migrating up the river from the lagoon and are likely preying on juvenile steelhead.
-New Zealand Mud Snails (NZMS) were first discovered during BMI surveys at Red Rock (mid-valley) in 2016 and now comprise up to 28% (down from 62%) of the BMI in the lower river.
-NZMS outcompete native invertebrates and are a poor food item themselves for steelhead.
+- ➤ Variable lagoon conditions, including highly variable water surface elevation changes caused by mechanical breaching, chronic poor water quality (especially in the fall), and predation by birds and striped bass. - ➤ Barriers or seasonal impediments to juvenile and smolt emigration, such as intermittent periods of low flow below the Narrows during the normal spring outmigration. - > Spring flow variability such as low-flow conditions that could dewater redds prematurely or high flows that could either deposit sediment over redds or completely wash them out. - ➤ Occasionally elevated temperature and hydrogen sulfide levels below LPD, and the recent large landslide into LPR that affects the outlet works. - > The potential for enhanced predation on smolts and YOY migrating through the sediment field above LPD. - Invasive species: striped bass have recently (2015) started migrating up the river from the lagoon and are likely preying on juvenile steelhead.
+New Zealand Mud Snails (NZMS) were first discovered during BMI surveys at Red Rock (mid-valley) in 2016 and have now been found in the Stonepine reach in the upper valley.
+NZMS can outcompete native invertebrates and are a poor food item themselves for steelhead.

-$U:\Beverly\word\mitannualrpt\2021\2021Sec\XVI\steelhead\TEXT\ and\ FIGS\ bc-.docx$
+$\label{lem:condition} U:\Beverly\word\mitannualrpt\2022\2022\ draft\ Sec_XVI_steelhead_TEXT\ and\ FIGS\ .docx$